lbologna/hbp-sp6-guidebook/source/reference/model_catalog.rst

 Editing a model
 ---------------

-For access-control purposes, each model is associated with a "home" collab.
+For access-control purposes, each model is associated with a "home" Collab.
-If you are a member of that collab you can edit the model's details.
+If you are a member of that Collab you can edit the details of the models.

 Note that the model description field accepts Markdown_ syntax for adding sub-headings, lists, italics, bold text, hyperlinks, images, etc.

 Models may also be marked as public or private.
-Private models may only be viewed by people who are members of the model's home collab.
+Private models may only be viewed by people who are members of the model's home Collab.

 .. image:: images/model_catalog_model_edit_kali_freund.png
    :width: 519